-How Do Pheromones Affect Attraction?
-Your Scent Is Sending Out Signals You Don't Even Know About
+Your Pheromones Are Sending Out Signals You’re Don't Even Know About

 Cats cry when they’re in heat.
 Baboons’ butts turn bright red when they’re fertile.
 Cows spend more time standing up and mooing when they’re ready for insemination.
 But human females don’t have an immediately obvious sign that we’re fertile.
 There are no red butts or mooing or singing out for partners and, as a result, scientists thought for a long time that humans experience “concealed ovulation.”
 However, research suggests that there are subtle ways we communicate fertility that we might not even be aware of.
 One of those ways is through our pheromones.